saspy-bffs/wuss-2022-how-git-notes/README.md

 ##### Managing Code Repositories:

-- Repo (created using the GitHub web interface, or using the Git CLI with `git init`):
+- Repo (created using the GitHub web interface, or using the Git CLI with `git init`): (a central location in which data is stored and managed.)

 - Fork (typically created using the GitHub web interface only):